How is the EU organised and what mechanisms exist for the democratic control and accountability of EU policy?

 2. The European emergency funds

-On the insistence of the Contact Committee of the EU’s supreme audit institutions, a Board of Auditors was formed for the European Stability Mechanism (ESM) as the largest emergency fund.
+On the insistence of the Contact Committee of the EU’s supreme audit institutions, a Board of Auditors was formed for the European Stability Mechanism (ESM), the largest emergency fund.
 This Board of Auditors acts as an independent external auditor.
-The European Court of Auditors has no audit powers at the ESM.
-See also the web page dedicated to the European emergency funds. (verwijzing).
+The European Court of Auditors has no powers to audit the ESM.
+See also the web page dedicated to the European emergency funds.

 3. European economic management

-In our 2014 report on the coordination of European budgetary and macro-economic policy as part of the European Semester, we found that, while the Eurogroup played an increasingly important role, the usual democratic accountability and control mechanisms had not been put in place.
-The Eurogroup is not accountable to any parliamentary institution, despite playing a prominent role in the 1997 Stability and Growth Pact, notably in relation to the 2011 six-pack and the 2013 two-pack reforms of the growth pact, for example.
-The fact is that these measures impose additional requirements on the euro-area countries that do not apply to other EU member states.
+In our 2014 report on the coordination of European budgetary and macro-economic policy in the European Semester, we found that, the Eurogroup was playing an increasingly important role but the usual democratic accountability and control mechanisms had not been put in place.
+The Eurogroup is not accountable to any parliamentary institution, despite playing a prominent role in the 1997 Stability and Growth Pact, notably in relation to the 2011 six-pack and the 2013 two-pack reforms of the growth pact.
+These measures impose additional requirements on the euro-area countries that do not apply to other EU member states.
 See also the web page on the budgets of the EU member states.